yunimoo/elichika/docs/README.md

 - Daily songs contain all songs instead of the 3 songs per day that we have.
 - Use more than 20 skip tickets at once.
 - Add contents that were only in JP to WW or adding new content entirely.
+- Model swap to make 12 of an idol doing a song.

-The server provide a script to handle encoding the database for you, but (for now) it's up to you to understand the database structure and add things correctly.
+The server provide a script to handle encoding the database for you, but (for now) it's up to you to understand the database structure and add / modify things correctly.

 For more information, check [how to modify database](https://github.com/arina999999997/elichika/blob/master/docs/modify_database.md)

 ## How the server work